Acova003/eventEmergencySystem/readme.md

 - 5. Click the button to sync information to your Firebase database.
     + When you see the "Finished Script" alert on your Google Sheet, your data will be converted to JSON and populated into the Firebase Realtime Database --
     + Note: We are linking our Google Sheet data to our Twilio app through our Firebase Database as a middle man.
 This is a security measure in case the Google Sheet is changed outside the configurations of your code.
 If they haven't pressed the sync button, your program should work as planned.

+#### -- Adaptations --
+- The following file was added to the project and referenced in the original broadcast html file: broadcast.js --
+    + Please adapt these files to your personal configurations --

 ### Town Hall
 With this group conference call tool, an organizer can dial one number which then dials a list of predefined contacts.
 Individuals who answer the call are dropped into the same conference.
 This can handle up to 40 people in one conference call.